Awesome-neos145/Start-Button-Resetter/README.md

 # Start-Button-Resetter
 Sometimes, After a graphics driver is installed on Windows 10, The start button will not work.
 Instead of you typing in commands to reset it, This will do it for you.

+...and the Search button in windows 11 too 😂